 It’s quite a controversial topic.. hmmm, lol :)

-cross pendant is okay.. =D I have a necklace and other accessories with “Cross” symbol,but I respect others opinion,it’s all up to yourself.. =Dposted almost 4 years ago
+cross pendant is okay.. =D I have a necklace and other accessories with “Cross” symbol,but I respect others opinion,it’s all up to yourself.. =Dposted about 4 years ago